jsonkeum/dataminer/README.md

  * Easily cycle through contacts.
 Contact data is saved whenever the user clicks Next or Previous.
  * Standard load, refresh and save as functions.

-Required Dependencies (included in runnable jar file DataMiner.jar)
+Required Dependencies (included in runnable jar file DataMiner.jar) *does not include JRE
 - xmlbeans-2.6.0
 - poi-ooxml-schemas-3.17
 - poi-ooxml-3.17